History of our Y

 The development of the present organization began in the early 1920’s, when a group of civic-minded men united to establish a program to provide Westfield boys with a place for “constructive” activities and discourage them from hanging out on street corners.
 A Board of Directors was formed in 1923 and in 1924, they authorized the purchase of land on Clark Street, which still houses the Main facility.
 The official opening and dedication ceremony of the facility took place on February 17, 1929.
 Consolidation with the YWCA occurred in 1985, making this a facility equally prized by men, women and children.

-The Y also offers services at additional program sites: Y Preschool at the Cranford Community Center, First Baptist Church of Westfield, Church of St. Anne, Westfield Memorial Pool, Westfield Public Schools, Mountainside Public Schools, Mountainside Recreation Center, and a variety of outdoor parks and fields.
+The Y also offers services at additional program sites: the Cranford Community Center, First Baptist Church of Westfield, First United Methodist Church of Westfield, Westfield Memorial Pool, Westfield Public Schools, Mountainside Public Schools, Mountainside Recreation Center, Cranford High School and a variety of outdoor parks and fields.

-With approximately 11,000 members, the Westfield Area Y has varied its programs to meet the needs of each new generation while honoring the continued commitment to help develop strong character.
+With over 10,000 members, the Westfield Area Y has varied its programs to meet the needs of each new generation while honoring the continued commitment to help develop strong character.
 Programs today continue to cultivate honesty and respect as they emphasize the importance of responsibility and caring for entire families.